Skip to content

 Returns:

-(pandas.DataFrame): A pandas DataFrame with benchmark results for each format, including file size, metric,
+(polars.DataFrame): A polars DataFrame with benchmark results for each format, including file size, metric, and

 Examples: